brachypelma/payload-plugin-comments/readme.md

 ### hasPublishedCommentPath: `string`

-The custom API endpoint path used to add items to this colllection. **This endpoint should only be used for handling incoming comments,** e.g. as an endpoint for a comment form on your article or post, because it is tethered to the [`processComment` handler](#processcomment-handler-for-new-comments), which handles incoming comments submitted to your Payload instance.
+The custom API endpoint path used to check whether a given author already has an approved comment in the current Payload instance.
+This API endpoint may be useful for [validating submitted comments.](#using-has-published-comment-api-endpoint)

 [More information in Payload's documentation on custom API endpoints](https://payloadcms.com/docs/rest-api/overview#custom-endpoints)